Austin Dillon: 2021

 Dillon began the 2021 season with a win in his Duel for the Daytona 500 by passing Bubba Wallace on the final lap, which enabled him to start fourth for the 500.
-Dillon would go on to lead 7 laps in the 500 and finish in 3rd-place after avoiding a last-lap crash, assuming the points lead for the first time in his career.
+Dillon would go on to lead seven laps in the 500 and finish in third place after avoiding a last-lap crash, assuming the points lead for the first time in his career.

 In the Xfinity COTA event, Dillon returned to the Xfinity racing for Ronnie and Dillon Bassett's team.
-He managed to qualify the No. 77 and finished 13th.
+He managed to qualify the No. 77 and finished thirteenth.
 Later on in July, Dillon returned to the Xfinity Series at Atlanta when he served as an injury replacement for Michael Annett in the No. 1 JR Motorsports Chevrolet.

-He also drove in the No. 23 for Our Motorsports for 2 races, as well as JAR's No. 31 for a race.
+He also drove in the No. 23 for Our Motorsports for two races, as well as Jordan Anderson Racing's No. 31 for a race.

-At Michigan in August, Dillon was turned into the wall by Brad Keselowski just after the stage 2 ending.
+At Michigan in August, Dillon was turned into the wall by Brad Keselowski just after stage 2 ended.
 Dillon nearly flipped on impact and was on his side for a couple of seconds.
 He was unharmed and climbed out of the car.